 what if these are not the same genes found in Aim 2A that correlate with the genes that correlate with the early predictors of biomass from Aim 1C?
 Instead, should we say we are going to investigate the correlation between the early and the late molecular markers using these datasets and the statistics?

 What will we used as sentinels in Aim 3?
+I would say the genes that are found to be markers in the earliest possible time points and are consistent throughout

 Aim 2D.
 Identification of biological process that are correlated with biomass production.

 We next aim to identify the metabolic and cellular pathways that correlate with the three states (1.
 High-N:High biomass, 2) Low-N:Low biomass, and 3) LowN:High biomass.
-Toward this goal, we will exploit GO term analysis features (e.g. BioMaps and Sungear) in VirtualPlant (www.virtualplant.org) (Katari et al., 2010).
-We will then use parametric and non-parametric correlation to determine which GO Terms are positively associated with each NPK:phenotype state at the early stages of adaptation, as well as over developmental time.
+Toward this goal, we will exploit GO term analysis tools (e.g. BioMaps and Sungear) in VirtualPlant (www.virtualplant.org) (Katari et al., 2010) to identify “GO markers” for high biomass.
+Analogously to our correlation analysis for genetic markers, we will identify over-represented and under-represented GO terms that are associated with high biomass over developmental time.
+Over-representation will be determined by a probability measure based on a hypergeometric distribution.

-Dennis- please, fill in.